 I grew up in Florida, writing stories set in colder, more mountainous locales, with trees that weren’t palms.
 As soon as I could, I left for Vermont, land of Robert Frost and Adirondack chairs.
 Later I landed in New York City, then in Virginia, where I taught at James Madison University for four years.
-Up and down the east coast, I've written in coffee shops and cubicles; I began my first novel, Ten Thousand Saints (set in New York City and Vermont), in a palm-sized notebook on the subway in 2001, and it was published a decade later.
+Up and down the east coast, I've written in coffee shops and cubicles; I began my first novel, Ten Thousand Saints (set in New York City and Vermont), in a palm-sized notebook on the subway in 2001, and it was published by Ecco a decade later.
 I was honored when Ten Thousand Saints was chosen for Ithaca College’s 2012 First Year Reading Initiative and when it was optioned for film.
 Adapted for the screen and directed by Shari Springer Berman and Robert Pulcini, and starring Ethan Hawke, the movie was released in August 2015.

 My latest project is an essay anthology I co-edited with Anna Solomon called Labor Day: True Birth Stories by Today's Best Women Writers, inspired by the birth of my two sons, Nicolas and Henry, and published by FSG in April 2014.